-The Department of Health collaborates with Hong Kong and Tsuen Wan Adventist Hospitals in providing internship for potential graduates to have practical training.
-At the end of their four-year study, students are required to complete a 200-hour internship.
+The Department of Health collaborates with Hong Kong and Tsuen Wan Adventist Hospitals in providing internship/ practicum for potential graduates to have practical training.
+At the end of their third-year study, students are required to start their internship/ practicum.
 With these skills and experiences, the department strives to accentuate professionalism in our service to the community.